bycdiaz/curriculum/python/basic_python/introduction_to_python_programming.md

 ### Assignment

-1. Read the [Introduction](https://launchschool.com/books/ruby/read/introduction) of Launch School's *Introduction to Programming with Ruby* book to learn a bit more about the history of Ruby.
+1. Read the [Introduction to Python 3](https://realpython.com/python-introduction/) by Real Python to learn a bit more about the history of Python.
-2. To understand how you'll be interacting with Ruby throughout this course, read through the [Your Tools chapter](http://ruby-for-beginners.rubymonstas.org/your_tools.html) of The *Ruby for Beginners* book from Ruby Monstas.
-(Note that even though they recommend using Sublime as your text editor, any code editor will work.
-For the record, we still tend to prefer VS Code around here!)
+2. To understand how you'll be interacting with Python throughout this course, read through the [Interacting with Python](https://realpython.com/interacting-with-python/) article from Real Python.
-3. Read through the [Preparations](https://launchschool.com/books/ruby/read/preparations#usingacodeeditor) of Launch School's *Introduction to Programming with Ruby* book for some helpful advice about using and learning Ruby effectively.
+3. Read Real Python's [11 Beginner Tips for Learning Python Programming](https://realpython.com/python-beginner-tips/) for some helpful advice about using and learning Python effectively.
 4. Now that you've learned a few ways to interact with your Ruby code, read about [how to use code files inside IRB](https://stackoverflow.com/questions/13112245/ruby-how-to-load-a-file-into-interactive-ruby-console-irb/38533339), which will be helpful for quick troubleshooting and experimenting.

 ### Optional Ruby Materials